On the digital track: transit in unpredictable times

 Technology tools to the rescue

-The fundamental step in any effort to modernize regulation and reduce administrative burdens is a review of existing regulations, looking for those that are outdated, duplicative, or blocking innovation.
+The fundamental step in any effort to modernise regulation and reduce administrative burdens is a review of existing regulations, looking for those that are outdated, duplicative, or blocking innovation.

 AI can also augment regulators’ decision making by parsing through masses of forms and data.